A Brief History Of OCR

 Optical Character Recognition (OCR) used to be seen as the unsung hero of the business world.

-As you probably know, OCR is the process by which text images are converted into machine-encoded text.
+As you probably know, Optical Character Recognition (OCR) is the process by which text images are converted into machine-encoded text.
+It is widely used as a form of data entry from printed paper data records, whether passport documents, invoices, bank statements, computerized receipts, business cards, mail, printouts of static data, or any suitable documentation.
 Digitising text means it can be easily presented, edited, stored and searched, optimising key administrative tasks such as invoicing and sales processing.

 But how was this technology developed?
 And in the era of digitisation, can OCR remain relevant?